Vasudeva: Descendants

 Vasudeva traced a number of descendants through his sons.
 Sarana had many sons like Satyadhriti and Marsti, and Shatha had a son called Sarthi.
-Balarama married Revati and had 2 sons - Nishatha and Ulmuka & a daughter - Vatsala/Shashirekha.
-Krishna had 8 principal wives, and he begat many children from them, such as Pradyumna, Samba, Bhanu etc., and they also had many children.
+Balarama married Revati and had two sons – Nishatha and Ulmuka & a daughter – Vatsala/Shashirekha.
+Krishna had eight principal wives, and he begat many children from them, such as Pradyumna, Samba, Bhanu etc., and they also had many children.
 Vasudeva's daughter Subhadra married Pandava prince Arjuna, and they had a son Abhimanyu.
 Ultimately, it was Abhimanyu's son Parikshit who ascended the Kuru throne after Yudhishthira.

 Many of the Yadavas killed themselves in the Yadava fratricide.
-Krishna, Balarama and Vasudeva later gave up their lives, and the Pandavas collected the remaining Yadava children and ladies with them to Indraprastha, where Pradyumma's grandson Vajra was crowned as king of Mathura, and some other survivors also were crowned as kings of different places (See Mausala Parva).
+Krishna, Balarama and Vasudeva later gave up their lives, and the Pandavas collected the remaining Yadava children and ladies with them to Indraprastha, where Pradyumma's grandson Vajra was crowned as king of Mathura, and some other survivors also were crowned as kings of different places.(See Mausala Parva).Many migrated southwards and known as vira balija or vir banajiga and created a powerful warrior merchant class of south India and ruled nayaka dynasties.

 The sons of Vasudeva were related to Bhagavatism that was largely formed by the 1st-millennium BCE where Vāsudeva (Krishna, the son of Vasudeva) was worshiped as supreme ultimate reality.
 This is evidenced by texts and archaeological evidence.
 As textual evidence, the Mahanarayana Upanishad records the verse:

 This verse asserts that Narayana, Vāsudeva (Krishna), and Vishnu are synonymous.
 The author and the century in which the above Mahanarayana Upanishad was composed is unknown.
 The relative chronology of the text, based on its poetic verse and textual style, has been proposed by Parmeshwaranand to the same period of composition as Katha, Isha, Mundaka and Shvetashvatara Upanishads, but before Maitri, Prashna and Mandukya Upanishad.
 Feuerstein places the relative composition chronology of Mahanarayana to be about that of Mundaka and Prashna Upanishads.
 These relative chronology estimates date the text to second half of 1st millennium BCE.
 Srinivasan suggests a later date for the composition of the Mahanarayana Upanishad, one after about 300 BCE and probably in the centuries around the start of the common era.

 Other evidence is from archeological inscriptions, where Bhagavan is documented epigraphically to be from around 100 BCE, such as in the inscriptions of the Heliodorus pillar.
 An Indo-Greek ambassador from Taxila named Heliodorus, of this era, visited the court of a Shunga king, and addresses himself as a Bhagavata on this pillar, an epithet scholars consider as evidence of Vāsudeva worship was well established in 1st millennium BCE.
 A popular short prayer for worshipping Vāsudeva is Dwadashaakshar.